danielgrin/BackEnd-Engineer/README.md

 ### Test Time
 This test ended up taking significantly more time than anticipated.
 Time to think through the problem domain to identify edge-cases and consider different approaches to the business requirements, time setup the development environment, to set up migrations and massage the data for import (i.e cleaning up the spreadsheet for auto-seeding...), to setup architecture and routes, to test and debug... during the normal course of development all of these can expose unforseen design constraints, gotchas and technology issues, which can stretch what otherwise might seem a simple task.

 Taking a good few hours to do each task properly, and because the test is somewhat open ended regarding features that would normally be used in a production app (eg. authenticaion, logging, analytics, validation etc.), time to complete can increase significantly.
-Consequently, a number of tasks that would usually be done to bring the application up to production standard have not been implemented.
+Consequently, a number of tasks that would usually be done to bring the application up to production standard have not been completed.

 In my opinion, as the Laravel documentation is very good indeed, an experienced developer could easily learn it on the job.
-This means that a number of tasks only require grunt work to complete and may not offer much insight into skillset or experience.
+This means that many tasks only require grunt work to complete and may not offer much insight into skillset or experience.

 In my opinion, a measure of deeper knowledge might be better made by solving the core business problem, rather than focusing on the potentially step-by-step process of setting up a basic CRUD system using Laravel.